christophediericx/ArduinoDriver/README.md

 # ArduinoLibCSharp
-ArduinoLibCSharp is a library for controlling an Arduino board directly with C# / Visual Studio.
+ArduinoLibCSharp is a set of libaries and programs for controlling an Arduino board directly with C# / Visual Studio.

 ![ArduinoLibCSharp](https://github.com/christophediericx/ArduinoLibCSharp/blob/master/Images/ArduinoLibCSharp-header-color.png)